-- This policy may also be partly reviewed and / or adapted in response to specific e-safety incidents or developments in the school's use of technology.
-It has been shared with all staff via a staff meeting, the Staff Share policies folder, the Staff Room Policy Folder, the School website. - All staff must be familiar with this policy and all staff and pupils must sign the relevant Acceptable Use Policy before being allowed to access school's systems (see appendices).
+- The development of our e-safety policy involved: - The Headteacher - The Designated Person for Child Protection - The Computing Subject Leader - Cambridgeshire Local Authority Advisor (Cambridgeshire Education ICT Service) - o Class teachers - This policy may also be partly reviewed and / or adapted in response to specific e-safety incidents or developments in the school's use of technology.
+It has been shared with all staff via a staff meeting, the Staff Share policies folder, and the School website. - All staff must be familiar with this policy and all staff and pupils must sign the relevant Acceptable Use Policy before being allowed to access school's systems (see appendices).
 As E-safety is an important part of strategic leadership within the school, all staff have a shared responsibility to ensure that the policy and practices are embedded.
 This will be monitored by the Headteacher, the Designated Person for Child Protection and governors.